Modernizr/Modernizr/HOW_TO_WRITE_FEATURE_DETECTS.md

 ### Downloading the Modernizr Repository

-> Note: It is recommended that you set your own git environment, however this is a complicated and diverse task so we won't be explaining it here, we recommend using, for example, [Github Desktop](https://desktop.github.com/) (very beginner friendly), [Sublime Merge](https://www.sublimemerge.com/) or the git command-line tool.
+> Note: It is recommended that you set your own git environment, however this is a complicated and diverse task so we won't be explaining it here.
+We recommend using, for example, [Github Desktop](https://desktop.github.com/) (very beginner friendly), [Sublime Merge](https://www.sublimemerge.com/) or the git command-line tool.
 We also recommend checking this [tutorial website](https://rogerdudler.github.io/git-guide/) if you never used git before.

 To download the code of the repository: